Serving the Community

 Community Benefits Plan

-To read our full Community Benefits Plan and Report for Fiscal Year 2011, please click here.
-This PDF includes a description of our needs assessement process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.
+Our Community Benefits Needs Assessment, Community Benefits Plan and Report for Fiscal Year 2019 includes a description of our needs assessment process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.

 Please email firstname.lastname@example.org for more information on our programming.